cocotb/cocotb/docs/source/building.rst

     - ``record``: The :class:`~logging.LogRecord` being formatted.
 This includes the attribute ``created_sim_time``, which is the simulation time in steps.
     - ``time``: The Python :mod:`time` module.
     - ``simtime``: The cocotb :mod:`cocotb.simtime` module.
-    - ``ansi``: The cocotb :mod:`cocotb.ANSI` module, which contains ANSI escape codes for coloring the output.
+    - ``ANSI``: The cocotb :class:`cocotb.logging.ANSI` enum, which contains ANSI escape codes for coloring the output.

     The following example is a color-less version of the default log prefix.